Tom H Anderson

 Altruism

 The continuation of this site is being built at lcdb.org.
 The Live Concert Database will continue the database created at etreedb.org but with all the niceties of modern development tools.
-This site is built in Next.js and uses a GraphQL database written in PHP.
+This site is built in Next.js and uses a GraphQL schema written in PHP.

 Upwork